 The prairies of the great plains in North America built the largest natural capitol reserves of top soil reaching 30 ft (9 m) or more in places.
 This was from the long-standing succession and disturbance cycle of predators, bison and other mammals, fire, and North American natives with perennial herbaceous plants.
 The bison herds was a vast stretch with huge numbers and would consume and wipe out nearly everything in its path in a phenomena known as animal impact.

 While violent looking at first glance, they were essentially chippers and composters as their wastes were instantaneously divided and layered through their heavy stomping and large dense herds (A modern-day story from Portugal here).
 We can emulate that pattern with using shepherding techniques or more commonly in this modern-day electric fence to rotate cattle or sheep densely as we have often lost the herd effect from lack of predators.
+It’s not just mammals, but also fowl, that can be used or in combination of each other.
 This powerful tool known as rotational grazing or mob grazing can really help regenerate systems quickly.

 All of these tools can be used in combination with each other and will always remain context dependent.
-This is the great work we have in front of us in our lifetimes to repair hydrological cycles, increase wildlife habitat and bring more stable climatic regimes once more on Planet Earth.
+This is the great work we have in front of us in our lifetimes to repair hydrological cycles, increase wildlife habitat, and bring more stable climatic regimes once more on Planet Earth.
+You are the maestro, along ticks nature, you have to decide those crescendo moments.
+You orchestrate with nature, and as the bird song rappers, along with the frog croak, the cricket violin, you will understand the power of this work.
+I have seen what taking barren lands and turning them into oasis does for the ecosystem and the people.
+And yes its very hard work.
+However when we use this principle, combined will all of the others, it is indeed a worthwhile venture.

 Mollison, B. & Slay, R.M.
 (1991) Introdcution to permaculture.
 2nd Edition.
 Sisters Creek, Tasmania, Australia.
 Tagari.